rtavenar/localized_random_shapelets/README.md

 ## Files

-- `models.py` contains the definition of several variants of the Localized Random Shapelets model
+- `models.py` contains the definition of several variants of the Localized Random Shapelet model
-- **TODO** is used to draw shapelets and compute shapelet transforms from a time series dataset
+- <https://github.com/axadil/random-shapelets> is used to draw shapelets and compute shapelet transforms from a time series dataset
 - `xp_ucr_classif.py` is used to perform classification on UCR data (shapelet-transformed time series)
 - `xp_linear_regression.py` is the code used to generate Fig. 5 in the paper